-ENSC 3100 (1), 3200 (2), 3300 (3).
+ENSC 3300 (3).
 SPECIAL TOPICS ABROAD.
-Courses offered in SMUapproved international programs.
+Courses offered in SMU-approved international programs.
 Prior departmental approval is required.
 May be repeated for credit under different subtitle.
 A maximum of 6 credit hours may be applied toward the B.S. degree in environmental science.

 ENSC 3310 (3).
-ECONOMIC AND ETHICAL ISSUES IN SUSTAINABLE DEVELOPMENT (SMU-IN-COSTA RICA ONLY).
-Class will address and apply principles of ecological economics to assess the sustainability of development models at the micro and macro level.
-Basic concepts of ecological economics cost-benefit valuation techniques will be presented and applied to the local people, government, and aid agencies for the implementation of sustainable development models.
+ECONOMIC AND ETHICAL ISSUES IN SUSTAINABLE DEVELOPMENT.
+Addresses and applies principles of ecological economics to assess the sustainability of development models at the micro and macro level.
+Basic concepts of ecological economics costbenefit valuation techniques are presented and applied to the local people, government, and aid agencies for the implementation of sustainable development models.
 (SMU-in-Costa Rica only)

 ENSC 3312 (3).
 DIRECTED RESEARCH.
-Scientific writing, oral, graphic and tabular presentation of results derived from experimental design, field techniques, basic descriptive statistics, and parametric and non-parametric quantitative analysis.
+Scientific writing, oral, graphic, and tabular presentation of results derived from experimental design, field techniques, basic descriptive statistics, and parametric and nonparametric quantitative analysis.
 (SMU-in-Costa Rica only)

 ENSC 3313 (3).
 TECHNIQUES IN WILDLIFE MANAGEMENT.
-Class will focus on the introduction of laboratory techniques for monitoring ungulate populations and optimizing management practices, while studying behavioral, physiological and social responses of animals to a changing environment.
+Introduces laboratory techniques for monitoring ungulate populations and optimizing management practices, while studying behavioral, physiological, and social responses of animals to a changing environment.
 (SMU-in-Kenya only)

 ENSC 3316 (3).
 DIRECTED RESEARCH.
-Scientific writing, oral, graphic and tabular presentation of results derived from experimental design, field techniques, basic descriptive statistics, and parametric and non-parametric quantitative analysis.
+Scientific writing, oral, graphic, and tabular presentation of results derived from experimental design, field techniques, basic descriptive statistics, and parametric and nonparametric quantitative analysis.
 (SMU-in-Kenya only)